Creative Arts Eliot 2023: Your choice of workshops

 If you want to apply to be a presenter for a future camp, please scroll all the way to the bottom of this page to find links to information and applications.

 Program Description: Get creative with all things printmaking!
-In this first workshop designed specifically for children aged 6 - 10, students will create a number of prints to take home, in a variety of mediums and techniques.
+In this first workshop, students will create a number of prints to take home, in a variety of mediums and techniques.
 We will be experimenting with different materials, such as sun printing with cyanotype, carving stamps and lino printing, and printing impressions of leaves and other foraged materials in nature.
 Open to all experience levels and abilities.
 There will be options for beginners and more adventurous artists alike.
 Bring a t-shirt or blank tote bag to experiment with printing on fabric.
-All camp registrants in this age range will automatically be signed up for this workshop.

 Biography: Kaylyn is self-taught artist, learning printmaking from friends or through experimentation.
 She’s always been into art as self-expression and as a way to connect with others, and recently has been into zine making, watercolour painting, and lino print.
 Kaylyn lives on Lekwungen territory (aka Victoria, BC, Canada) and is a long time Elioteer.
 Please visit kolynyk.tumblr.com to view some of her work and the art forms that students will be trying out.